-Event name CIP Safety Origi Error nator Connection Not Established Event code 80310000 hex Meaning CIP safety origin ator connection w as not established 1.
-Source Depends on whe Studio is connect tem configuration ted and the sys- Detection tim- ing In DEBUG mode (STOP- PED), DEBUG mode (RUN), or RUN mode Error attrib- utes Level Minor fault Recovery Automatic re- covery when cause of error is removed Effects User program Continues. es to operate, but I/O data of the sat was detected.
-System-de- Variable • Data type • Name fined varia- bles None None None Cause and Assumed cause e Correction Prevention correction The target node is different.
-Check if the targ rect.
+Event name CIP Safety Origi Error nator Connection Not Established Event code 80310000 hex Meaning CIP safety origin ator connection w as not established J. Source Depends on whe Studio is connect tem configuration ted and the sys- Detection tim- ing In DEBUG mode (STOP- PED), DEBUG mode (RUN), or RUN mode Error attrib- utes Level Minor fault Recovery Automatic re- covery when cause of error is removed Log category System Effects User program es to operate, but I/O data of the sat was detected.
+System-de- Variable Data type Name fined varia- bles None None None Cause and Assumed cause e Correction Prevention correction The target node The target node is different.
 Check if the target node is cor- rect.
 Set the system configuration and setup according to the correc- The target node is not config- ured.
 Check if the target node is con- figured. tions that are given on the left.
 The target node is not in the cor- rect status.
 Check if the target node is in a state where it can accept the connection.
 The Do not use Option is select- ed for CIP message server set- ting in the EtherNet/IP Port Set- tings.
 Check if the Use Option is se- lected for the CIP message serv- er setting in the EtherNet/IP Port Settings.
-The settings of the NX-series CPU Unit and NX-series Ether- Net/IP Unit related to CIP Safety Enable transfer of the settings for X Bus Units (settings of CIP Safety connections) in the Syn- - communications do not match the settings of the Safety CPU Unit. dow on the Sys- check whether aded.
-Setting to use tag data link com- munications was made to the NX-series EtherNet/IP Unit that is included in the CIP Safety con- nection settings.
+The settings of the NX-series CPU Unit and NX-series Ether- Net/IP Unit related to CIP Safety communications do not match Enable transfer of the settings for X Bus Units (settings of CIP Safety connections) in the Syn- chronization Window on the Sys- the settings of th mac Studio, and they are downloa check whether Setting to use tag data link com- munications was made to the NX-series EtherNet/IP Unit that is included in the CIP Safety con- nection settings.
 Do not make the setting to use tag data link communications to the NX-series EtherNet/IP Unit that is included in the CIP Safety connection settings.
-The NX-series E with tag data link tions was added ty connection se c communica- to the CIP Safe- Do not add the NX-series Ether- Net/IP Unit with tag data link communications to the CIP Safe- ty connection settings.
+The NX-series E with tag data link tions was added ty connection se c communica- to the CIP Safe- Net/IP Unit with communications Do not add the NX-series Ether- Net/IP Unit with tag data link communications to the CIP Safe- ty connection settings.
 The Do not use Option is select- ed for CIP Safety communica- tions in the Built-in EtherNet/IP Port Settings.
-Check if the Use lected for the CII nication setting i EtherNet/IP Port Safety commu- n the Built-in
+Check if the Use lected for the CII nication setting in EtherNet/IP Port P safety commu- n the Built-in